 Ristorante Conte Matto, (€€€) is owned by Davide and his family with an excellent menu of Tuscan classic dishes accompanied by an extensive list of Italian wines.
 Indoor dining rooms and outdoor seating on a lovely terrace.

-Osteria Caffe’ Ciriera, (€) is a bar/restaurant serving Italian breakfasts, with simple, authentic, and tasty dishes for lunch and dinner.
-Located in the piazza, looking up at the village church.
+Ristorante Osteria Ciriera, (€) VEGAN bar/restaurant serving Italian breakfasts, with simple, authentic, and tasty dishes for lunch and dinner.
+Located in the piazza, close to the village church.

 Casal Mustia, (€€) is a small restaurant, cafe/bar (and hotel) in the centre of this typical Tuscan village, just ten minutes drive from Montisi.
 Friendly staff, and great food serving locally sourced and quality food.
 Choose from the outdoor seating in the piazza, or upstairs in the small restaurant.